Natural-selection1/vizjj/DESIGN.md

 ## Design Principles

-The primary metaphor is _direct manipulation_.
-GG aims to present a view of the repository's conceptual contents - revisions, changes to files, synced refs and maybe more - which can be modified, using right-click and drag-drop, to 'edit' the repo as a whole.
+The primary metaphor is _direct manipulation_. vizjj aims to present a view of the repository's conceptual contents - revisions, changes to files, synced refs and maybe more - which can be modified, using right-click and drag-drop, to 'edit' the repo as a whole.

 Jujutsu CLI commands sometimes have a lot of options (`rebase`) or are partially redundant for convenience (`move`, `squash`).
 This is good for scripting, but some use cases demand interactivity - reordering multiple commits, for example.
-Hopefully, `gg` can complement `jj` by providing decomposed means to achieve some of the same tasks, with immediate visual feedback.
+Hopefully, `vizjj` can complement `jj` by providing decomposed means to achieve some of the same tasks, with immediate visual feedback.

 The UI uses a couple of key conventions for discoverability: